-I adore places with aroma of freshly baking bread.
-My favorite bakery is Tetya Klava café (Aunt Klava) on Vozdvizhenska street.
+I adore places with the aroma of freshly baking bread.
+My favourite bakery is Tetya Klava café (Aunt Klava) on Vozdvizhenska street.

-It is really great to walk along Andriyivskyy Descent during a quiet week-end morning and feel ancient town in sunlight.
+It is really great to walk along Andriyivskyy Descent during a quiet weekend morning and feel ancient town in sunlight.
 If you turn to Vozdvizhenska street you can find the small bakery-caféin front of modern square.
 The highlight of Tetya Klava bakery is low-calories of its products.
-You can find huge amount of veal, cheese, cherries, and poppy seeds inside of pies.
-For desert I recommend pastry nuts with condensed milk or cake Muraveynik (Anthill).
+You can find a huge amount of veal, cheese, cherries, and poppy seeds inside of pies.
+For dessert, I recommend pastry nuts with condensed milk or cake Muraveynik (Anthill).

 Many old buildings remain on Podol.
-One of them on Nizhny Val 19/21 where in early 20th century Kiev merchant I. Blinder opened a confectionery “New Victory”.
+One of them on Nizhny Val 19/21 where in early 20th-century Kyiv merchant I. Blinder opened a confectionery “New Victory”.
 Now here is a modern confectionery “Honey”.
-The owner couple Zavertaylo continue pre revolution traditions and offer chocolate cherry dessert “New Victory”.
-In total they have 25 kinds of desert.
+The owner couple Zavertaylo continue pre-revolution traditions and offer chocolate cherry dessert “New Victory”.
+In total, they have 25 kinds of dessert.

 The oldest Kyiv café-bakery is“Yaroslavna”(since 1947!).
 It is placed in old prince town beside St Sophia Cathedral and Golden Gate.
 “Yaroslavna” means a daughter of Prince Yaroslavl the Wise.
 The brand product is blueberry pies.
 You can take them outside and have a breakfast in one of cosy courtyard nearby.